0nullex/Findr/README.md

   Displays results in a clear, readable UI with product titles, favicons, and prices at a glance.

 - 💻 **Cross-Browser Support**
-  Designed to work on all Chromium-based browsers (Chrome, Edge, Brave, Opera, etc.) and Firefox (including Librewolf, Tor, and Fennec).
+  Designed to work on all Chromium-based browsers (Chrome, Edge, Brave, Opera, etc.) and Firefox (including Librewolf, Mull Browser and Fennec).

 - 🧠 **No Database.
 No Server.
 No Footprint.**
   Runs completely in-browser.
 No external APIs, no telemetry, and no user data collection.